Looking for alternatives to the Japan Rail Pass for your upcoming trip? Then you’re in luck, there are plenty of options to choose from!

 Shinkansen aren’t the only trains in Japan.
 If you don’t mind taking a slower, more scenic route, there are different discount schemes and passes available.

 The most famous is the Seishun 18 Ticket (青春18きっぷ).
-This ticket costs just ¥12,050 for five uses — that can be five non-consecutive days of travel for one person, one day of travel for five people, or a combination of those.
+This ticket costs just ¥12,050 for 5 days of travel or ¥10,000 for 3 days of travel.

 The catch is that you’re only allowed to use Seishun 18 tickets on local trains — which are slow and far less comfortable than Shinkansen and limited-express trains.
 Also, these tickets are only available during certain times of the year.